 Today, May 4, 2021, the Council for Return Expectations publishes its updated forecasts.
 We still expect very low – negative – returns on safe assets, though not as negative as we expected six months ago.
 We also expect marginally lower returns on risky assets.
 Compared to six months ago, we thus expect a lower equity risk premium.

 I chair the Council for Return Expectations (link).
-Danish banks and pension companies use our forecasts when they calculate how their customers’ savings will develop from here.
+Danish banks and pension companies use our forecasts when they project how their customers’ savings will develop.
 In this blog post from July last year (link), I describe the history of the council, who we are, why we publish expected returns, what they are used for, and so on.

 Twice a year, we update our expectations.
 Today, we publish our latest forecasts.